 Many consumers are aware of the advantages of buying conflict free diamonds.
 The benefits of conflict free diamonds include: being ethically sourced, being traceable, and reducing water use.
 These features can make a difference when choosing a stone for your engagement ring.
-Read on to learn more about the benefits of buying conflict free diamonds.
+Read on to learn more about the benefits of buying conflict free diamonds from a Brisbane diamond supplier.
 You may even be able to buy a diamond ring if you already have one.

 Support local economies